Assassination Classroom: Graduation: Production

 The film was announced in April 2015.
 The casting of Mirei Kiritani as Aguri Yukimura and Kazunari Ninomiya as the God of Death was announced in September 2015.
 The casting of Hiroki Narimiya as Kōtarō Yanagisawa was announced in December 2015 and the casting of Tsuyoshi Abe as Red Eye was announced in January 2016.

 The theme song of the film is "Sayonara Sensation" by Hey!
 Say!
 JUMP's sub unit, Sensations.

+Music

+The theme song was "Sayonara Sensations", by Sensations, a special unit formed by members from Hey!
+Say!
+JUMP.

 Release

 The release date of the film was announced in December 2015 for March 25, 2016.
 The film was released in Japan by Toho.

 Reception

 The film was number-one on its opening weekend in Japan, with 544,641 admissions and ¥639 million in gross.
 It was number-one again on its second weekend, with US$3.5 million in gross.
 It was the 13th highest-grossing film in Japan in 2016 and also the 8th highest-grossing Japanese film of the year in the country, with ¥3.4 billion (US$28.9 million).